devonltyson/Integer-Compression/README.md

 # Integer-Compression
-Compresses 32 bit positive non-zero integers from a text file Numbers with less significant bytes have better compression
+Compresses 32 bit positive non-zero integers from a text file.<BR>
+Numbers with less significant bytes have better compression.